aspose-total/Aspose.Total-Products/total/en/android-java/conversion/tex-to-txt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render TEX to TXT in Android via Java" h2="Transform TEX to TXT within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+TEX to TXT conversion is a useful feature for Android applications.
+It allows users to convert TEX files into TXT files, which can be used for a variety of purposes.
+For example, TXT files can be used to store data, create documents, and even share information with other users.

+<h2>How Aspose.Total Helps for TEX to TXT Conversion</h2>

-You can integrate TEX to TXT conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert TEX to XLSX.
-Secondly, you can convert XLSX to TXT by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+Aspose.Total for Android via Java is a powerful suite of APIs that can be used to integrate TEX to TXT conversion feature within your Android applications.
+It consists of two APIs: Aspose.PDF for Android via Java and Aspose.Cells for Android via Java.

+Using Aspose.PDF for Android via Java, you can convert TEX to XLSX.
+This API provides a wide range of features that allow you to manipulate PDF documents, such as creating, editing, and converting PDF files.
+It also supports a variety of formats, including TEX, XLSX, and TXT.

+Once you have converted the TEX file to XLSX, you can use Aspose.Cells for Android via Java to convert XLSX to TXT.
+This API provides powerful spreadsheet processing capabilities, such as creating, editing, and converting spreadsheets.
+It also supports a variety of formats, including XLSX, TXT, and HTML.

+By using Aspose.Total for Android via Java, you can easily integrate TEX to TXT conversion feature within your Android applications.
+This suite of APIs provides a comprehensive set of features that allow you to manipulate PDF and spreadsheet documents with ease.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}